-Depreciation method Depreciation rate Computer equipment and software Declining balance 30% - 50%
+Depreciation method Depreciation rate

+Computer equipment and software Declining balance 30% - 50%

+Equipment Declining balance 20%

 Residual values and useful lives are reviewed, and adjusted if appropriate, at each balance sheet date.
 Changes to estimated residual values or useful lives are accounted for prospectively as a change in estimate.